tdwg/process/review_manager.md

 The **Review Manager**

 1. Manages the process of review.
-2. Understands the process required for an effective review (Section 5.1).
+2. Understands the process required for an effective Review (Section 5.1).
 3. Does not need to be a technical developer but does need to have a good overview of the proposed standard.
 A prospective user of the standard should make for an effective Review Manager.
-4. Recruits Independent Reviewers from the TDWG or related communities.
+4. Recruits independent expert Reviewers from the TDWG or related communities.
 5. Communicates effectively with the TDWG Executive Committee, Reviewers and other interested parties.
-6. Expedites the review process within the time requirements of the constitution.
+6. Expedites the Review process within the time requirements of the TDWG Constitution.

 ## 1.3 Independent Reviewers